Kris Foundation presents Duo Senses: Harp and Piano.

 Laura Peh, harp

-Hailed for her sensitive musicianship, Laura Peh is a laureate of international harp competitions in Italy, Wales, England, Thailand and Malaysia, and has performed as a soloist and chamber musician at prominent venues across Asia and Europe including the Salle Gaveau, Salle Cortot, Chateau du Val-Richer, Jean-Jacques Henner National Museum (France); Buckingham Palace, Handel House Museum, Foundling Museum, Wotton House (England); Esplanade Recital Studio, Victoria Concert Hall, The Arts House, Eden Hall, Singapore Chinese Cultural Centre (Singapore); Jakarta, Indonesia and Hong Kong.
+Hailed for her sensitive musicianship, Laura Peh is a laureate of international harp competitions in Wales, England, Thailand and Malaysia, and has performed as a soloist and chamber musician at prominent venues across Asia and Europe including the Salle Gaveau, Salle Cortot, Chateau du Val-Richer, Jean-Jacques Henner National Museum (France); Buckingham Palace, Handel House Museum, Foundling Museum, Wotton House (England); Esplanade Recital Studio, Victoria Concert Hall, The Arts House, Eden Hall, Singapore Chinese Cultural Centre (Singapore); Jakarta, Indonesia and Hong Kong.
 In 2013, Laura was the first Singaporean to present a solo harp recital in Singapore.

 A firm believer in multidisciplinary collaborations, Laura created Secrets of the Magical Aviary in 2015, in commemoration of Singapore’s Golden Jubilee (SG50).
 Supported by the National Arts Council, Secrets of the Magical Aviary brought together six of Singapore’s top young talents in classical music, film, choreography and dance, and presented two new works by choreographer Renee Daphne Leong and filmmaker Min-Wei Lee.